bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach iterates over a list and applies some operation with side effects to each list member.
+However, .map iterates over a list, transforms each member of the list, and returns another list of the same size with the transformed members.

 2. What is the difference between a function and a method?
+A function is a piece of code that is called by name.
+It can be passed data to operate (such as parameters) and can optionally return data(return value).
+All data to a function is explicitly passed.

+A method is a piece of code that is called by a name that is associated with an object.
+It’s very similar to a function except for two differences.
+1) is implicitly passed the object on which is called and 2) is able to operate on data that is contained within the class.

 3. What is closure?
+A closure is a combination of a function bundled together(enclosed) with references to its surround state(the lexical environment).
+A closure gives you acmes to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+    1. Window/Global Object Binding
+    The value of "this" will be the window/console object.
+    2. Implicit binding
+    When a preceding dot calls the function.
+The "this" keyword is the object before the dot.
+    3. New Binding
+    In a constructor functions, "this" refers to the specific instance of the object that is created and returned by the constructor function.
+    4. Explicit Binding
+    "This" is specifically defined when using JavaScript's Call or apply method.

 5. Why do we need super() in an extended class?
+This keywords make its possible for classes to bind together. the .super() tells a parent’s constructor to be concerned with the child’s attributes and abstracts awarenesses the Object.create(this, Class) syntax.

 ## Project Set up